chouseknecht/minishift-up-role/README.md

    size: 5Gi
 ```

->  Object of volume attributes including the following:
+> Object of persistent volume attributes.
+After starting the minishift instance a persistent volume is automatically added to the OpenShift cluster.
+Use to modify the attributes of the volume.

 **minishift_restart:** yes